-Way back in 2004, SadGuru Mahavatar Babaji gave a spiritual call to one of his direct Disciple Dr. N Rajgopal to establish Babaji Ashram in and around Mysuru, the erstwhile Royal capital of Karnataka - India.
-Now, the time has arrived to fulfil the spiritual order of the divinity and it is gathering momentum.
+Way back in 2004, SadGuru Mahavatar Babaji gave a spiritual call to one of his direct disciples, Dr. N Rajgopal to establish an Ashram in and around Mysuru(formerly known as Mysore), the erstwhile Royal capital of Karnataka - India.
+Now, the time has arrived to fulfill the spiritual order of the divinity and it is gathering momentum.

 With the grace and guidance of the Immortal Himalayan Master, Sri Mahavatar Babaji Sannidhan Seva Trust, popularly known as Babaji Sannidhan, Bengaluru is planning to establish an International “Mahavatar Babaji Ashram” in Mysore.
 Though the proposal is in its conceptual stage, all works are activated in tune with the guidance and grace of Mahavatar Babaji.
 The project is proposed and conceived by Dr. N Rajagopal and the Trust members through Sri Mahavatar Babaji Sannidhan Seva Trust, Bengaluru – India.
 The Ashram, proposed approximately 15 kilometres from the Mysuru Ring Road, will prominently have Mahavatar Babaji Temple of Peace as the centre of all activities.